Yaachaka/C_book_solutions/cknkCh12/cknkCh12Prj/README.md

 <!-- START: Problem Statement -->

-Modify the `gsort.c` program of Section 9.6 so that `low`, `high`, and `middle` are pointers to array elements rather than integers.
+Modify the `qsort.c` program of Section 9.6 so that `low`, `high`, and `middle` are pointers to array elements rather than integers.
 The `split` function will need to return a pointer, not an integer.

 <!-- END: Problem Statement -->